-Mitigation strategy Description Conduct periodic leak detection and repair programs for all facilities above ground a.
-Upstream production sites and midstream sites commonly use OGI cameras, such as the specially designed, cooled Infrared cameras (examples are the FLIR GF320 or the OpGal EyeCGas cameras), to detect natural-gas leaks.
-OGI cameras are used in a walking survey where the user scans all views of the equipment. b.
+Mitigation strategy Description 1.
+Maintain a pr maintenance Equipment should be serviced or maintained according to manufacturer's recommendations or company-specific maintenance practices (see Step 6 below) to prevent leaks from occurring.
+2. Conduct period detection and programs for above ground d repair all facilities Upstream production sites and midstream sites commonly use OGI cameras, such as the specially designed, cooled Infrared cameras (examples are the FLIR GF320 or the OpGal EyeCGas cameras), to detect natural-gas leaks.
+OGI cameras are used in a walking survey where the user scans all views of the equipment.
 Other scanning detection, using devices such as the tunable diode laser absorption system (TDLAS), which measure gas concentration along all scanned paths.
 An example is the Heath RMLD device. c.
 Flame ionization detectors (FIDs) or similar devices are used for RM21 surveys or other similar approaches.
 While this may be the most sensitive and reliable leak-detection method, it is also the most complex and costly.
 It takes longer to scan a facility, so it is usually not the method used for oil and gas facilities.
 However, it is used if it is required by regulation.
-Conduct periodic leak detection and repair programs a.
-Leak detection is usually performed by a walking survey with a highly sensitive wand detector.
-Leaks have to have travelled from the point of emission on the buried pipe up to the surface in order to be detected. for all underground pipelines b.
+3. Conduct perio leak detection repair program n and ms for all Leak detection is usually performed by a walking survey with a highly sensitive wand detector.
+Leaks have to have travelled from the point of emission on the buried pipe up to the surface in order to be detected. underground pipelines pipelines b.
 Leak detection can also be carried out from motorized vehicles on the ground.
 Aerial surveys can be used for long pipelines, such as transmission lines.
-However, the effectiveness of aerial surveys has not been fully proven for detecting leaks.
-Aerial surveys are mainly safety-related surveys, but as technologies and methods improve, they may become effective for detecting leaks.
-3. Follow a directed inspection and maintenance (DI&M) program With this approach, risk-management decisions are used to focus detection and repair only on certain equipment or components, or detection is carried out on all equipment and components, but only more significant leaks are prioritized for repair.
+However, the effectiveness of aerial surveys has not been fully proven for detecting all leaks.
+However aerial surveys have been seen to be effective in detecting large leaks. inspection an Follow a directed inspection and maintenance (DI&M) program With this approach, risk-management decisions are used to focus detection and repair only on certain equipment or components, or detection is carried out on all equipment and components, but only more significant leaks are prioritized for repair. a.
 A focused program requires extensive information from full detection and repair activities carried out in the past, using that information to determine where to focus efforts.